 Once you've set up your timeline, you can easily personalize it further from the Timeline View.
 You have the option to choose new colors and shapes for your milestones, change fonts and date formats, or hide items that your audience doesn't need to see.
 My final timeline – which you can see below – features milestones of different shapes and sizes, customized texts and a Today Marker for a clearer view of where the project is standing.

-free Pincello account, your timeline is securely saved in the cloud, which allows you to access it whenever you need it, as well as update it fast if plans change.
+free Office Timeline Online account, your graphic is securely saved in the cloud, which allows you to access it whenever you need it, as well as update it fast if plans change.
 To instantly adjust your milestones’ due dates, simply drag & drop them in Timeline View or use the Data tab to quickly add, edit or remove items.
 After you finish working on the graphic, your timeline can be downloaded as an imagine or as a native .pptx slide that any PowerPoint user can view, update or present.